 Those driving into Ascoli Piceno should take the A14 highway and take the Ascoli Piceno exit.
 If driving from Rome, take the SS4 highway to reach Rosara and then Ascoli Piceno.

 Ascoli Piceno is easily navigated on foot, as all the town's major sightseeing attractions are located in the fortified historical town center.
 Visitors can enjoy a casual stroll through this picturesque area without having to worry much about traffic, as most streets in the area are too narrow to allow cars.

 Other parts of town and the outskirts can be reached by car, or public transportation, the option favored by the locals.

 STAY AND ACCOMODATION

 Ascoli Piceno may not be a very large town, but it does attract many tourists and has good accomodation options for visitors.
 Most of the hotels are located close to the train station and there are also a few good bed and breakfasts and one hostel where visitors can find good rooms at low prices.
-Some of the best places to stay in the town are Ostello de'Longobardi, Cantina Dell'Arte, Albergo Piceno and Hotel Gioli.
+Some of the best places to stay are Ostello de'Longobardi, Cantina Dell'Arte, Albergo Piceno and Hotel Gioli.

 SHOPPING IN ASCOLI PICENO

-Visitors interested in antiques will be able to find a good selection in the old streets in the center of the town.
+Visitors interested in antiques will be able to find a good selection in the old streets in the center of town.
 Shoppers will also want to look out for the outdoor market, called the Mercantino dell'Antiquariato, which is held on the third weekend of every month.
 Good products to purchase while in town include handmade shoes and the traditional Anisetta Meletti, a locally made liquor that can be tasted on its own or in coffee.